halyph/mind-flow/docs/wiki/howtos/git.md

 ### hard reset

+!!! note

   If you want to reset to the last commit and also remove all unstaged changes, you can use the `--hard` option

 ```shell
 git reset --hard HEAD~1
 ```